 In this article

-The type of retainer will change the way you care for it.
+The type of retainer will affect the way you care for it.
 Some dentists recommend retainers that are fixed into place.
 However, removable options are also available.

-Regardless of the type of retainer you have, speak with your dentist about the proper way to care for it.
-Doing so ensures the appliance stays in good condition and doesn’t get damaged.
+Regardless of your retainer type, speak with your dentist about the proper way to care for it.
+Doing so ensures the retainer stays in good condition and is not damaged.

-Fixed retainers, or bonded retainers, get cemented to your teeth.
-They are great options for people that are not compliant with wearing removable ones.
+Permanent retainers, also known as fixed or bonded retainers, get cemented to your teeth.
+They’re great options for people who have trouble wearing removable retainers.

-You can also use a water flosser (oral irrigator) as an adjunct tool to help keep your fixed retainer clean.
+You can also use a water flosser (oral irrigator) as an adjunct tool to help keep your permanent retainer clean.

-Clear plastic retainers look like clear aligners, but are usually thicker.
-They are discreet and removable.
+Clear plastic retainers, called Essix retainers, look like clear aligners but are usually thicker.
+They’re discreet and removable.

 To clean a clear plastic retainer:

-A Hawley retainer is custom-made to fit your mouth.
-It is made with acrylic and metal to help prevent your teeth from shifting.
-It is a removable appliance.
+A Hawley retainer is a removable appliance that’s custom-made to fit your mouth.
+It’s made with acrylic and metal to help prevent your teeth from shifting.

-A Hawley retainer will often accumulate plaque and food debris on the acrylic palate portion of the retainer.
-It is important to keep it clean to avoid damage over time and prevent bad breath.
+Hawley retainers often accumulate hardened plaque and food particles on the acrylic palate portion of the retainer.
+Keeping the retainer clean is important to avoid damage over time and prevent bad breath.

 To keep a Hawley retainer clean:

 Clear aligner trays are similar to clear plastic retainers.
-They are designed to fit around your teeth and are removable appliances.
+They’re designed to fit around your teeth and are removable appliances.